Prior Learning Credit (A/S Level, AP, BMT, CLEP, Credit-by-Exam, IB)

 Departmental Proficiency Examination (CREDIT-BY-EXAM)

 At the University of Maryland, Credit-by-Exam is comparable to a comprehensive final examination in a course.
-Although the mathematics department receives the most applications for Credit-by-Exam, many departments will provide opportunities for certain courses.
+Although the mathematics department receives the most applications for Credit-by-Exam, other departments may provide opportunities to earn credit for certain courses.
 Initial inquiry as to whether an examination in a specific course is available should be directed to the academic department which offers the course in question.

 Credit-by-Exam may not be taken for courses in which the student has remained registered at the University of Maryland, beyond the Schedule Adjustment Period even with a transcript notation of W.